NVIDIA/NeMo/docs/source/checkpoints/intro.rst

 Understanding Checkpoint Formats
 --------------------------------

-A ``.nemo`` checkpoint is fundamentally a tar file that bundles the model configurations (given as a YAML file), model weights, and other artifacts like tokenizer models or vocabulary files.
+A ``.nemo`` checkpoint is fundamentally a tar file that bundles the model configurations (specified inside a YAML file), model weights (inside a ``.ckpt`` file), and other artifacts like tokenizer models or vocabulary files.
 This consolidated design streamlines sharing, loading, tuning, evaluating, and inference.

 In contrast, the ``.ckpt`` file, created during PyTorch Lightning training, contains both the model weights and the optimizer states, and is usually used to resume training.